shadergz/bin2h/README.md

 ```

 ## How to install

-- Just type at build directory as root:
+- Simply type the following command in the build directory as root:

 ```bash
 build> make install